edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-05-17-what-is-mlearning.md

 mLearning, or mobile learning as it's also called, isn't just eLearning that's designed for mobile phones and tablets.
 It's a type of training that uses the advantages of these mobile devices to create better and more focused training materials for your employees.

-{% asset 'blog/2017-05-17-what-is-mlearning-03.jpg'
-  alt='Twice as many people go online from a mobile device than laptop or computer' magick:resize='670' %}
+{% picture blog blog/2017-05-17-what-is-mlearning-03.jpg --alt Twice as many people go online from a mobile device than laptop or computer %}

 In 2017, 47% of organizations used mobile devices for training, and that number is only increasing.
 A full [86% of employees](https://blog.capterra.com/mobile-learning-trends-2019/) already use their phone at work.
 The world of mLearning is only going to get bigger.
 By laying the groundwork now for effective mLearning now, we can guarantee even better opportunities for on-the-job training for our future in-house, on-the-road, and remote employees.